rowanmanning/rowanmanning.com/_posts/2015-07-13-complex-routing-logic-with-thundermole.md

 For when you want to write your own API, we've outlined a [Thundermole API Specification][api-spec].

 As with all of our open-source projects, we love contributions and feedback.
-It'd also be pretty cool to say you wrote code that sits in front of Nature journals :)
+It'd also be pretty cool to say you wrote code that sits in front of Nature journals :wink: